How Often Should You Have Sex During Ovulation?

 Finding the fertile window

-Having sex within the fertile window certainly boosts your chances of conceiving, but finding these special few days can be tough, especially for those of us who have erratic cycles.
+Having sex within the fertile window certainly boosts your chances of conceiving, but finding these special few days can be tough, especially for those of us who have irregular periods.

 Here are a few simple ways you can figure out your fertile window:

 Look out for “fertile-quality” cervical mucus.
 This is vaginal discharge that is stretchy and translucent and is often compared to egg whites.

 To test your cervical mucus, gently insert a (freshly washed) finger into your vagina and try to gauge the consistency and quantity of the discharge.
 An abundance of egg white-like mucus is a good sign that you’re in your fertile window.

 Note, your body is always creating cervical mucus to protect against infections and lubricate during sex.
 You produce the least amount of mucus right after your period.
 In general, normal vaginal discharge is yellow or cloudy white and has a sticky texture.

 There are many ovulation kits on the market nowadays.
 Many of them work by measuring LH levels in your urine.
 As previously mentioned, the LH surge is what prompts your ovaries to release an egg.

 Once you see a positive ovulation test—indicating the LH surge has taken place—you can time your sex accordingly.

 Of course, an ovulation predictor kit isn’t always accurate for everyone.
 Conditions like polycystic ovary syndrome (PCOS) can affect LH test results and can also make it harder for you to conceive.